btcrs/buckets/docs/paper.md

 Lastly, and maybe less critical, many of these lineups are strictly impossible.
 For one, it's very likely that some of the lineups in consideration currently do, or soon will, cost a total of at least 500 million dollars over a five year period, which is nearly the cost of the most expensive yearly team payroll for only five players.
 Also, considering that this scoring system was based only on the stats available from the 2015-16 season, these top lineups are only valid exactly now.
 Because of the number of these players that are locked into long term contracts it's very likely that the the results would be very different by the time that the players in question became available.
 It could be interesting to consider only those players that are in free agency and then rank the affect they have on all of the team's current starting lineups.

 # Conclusion

+Being able to truly validate any of the findings presented in this paper is nearly impossible; however based on the evidence presented I argue that the greatest scoring potential for an NBA lineup comes from comprehensive floor coverage rather than a collection of some zones with a shooting percentage significantly above the league average and other significantly below.
+I proposed a method of evaluating an NBA teams offensive ability by considering the sum of each players strengths, a bold but not unwarranted proposition.
+Lastly, I showed how NBA data can be consumed and manipulated with Node making sports analytics and specifically basketball data more accessible and consumable by anyone that knows javascript.

 # Future Work